 What Are The Financial Benefits To Malta Yacht Registration?

-Hopefully these details prove that Malta offers a very good jurisdiction for your yacht registration and more generally as a flag nation.
-If you have any questions about the process, or would like to investigate the specific circumstances of your own yacht, please contact me for a confidential discussion.
+Hopefully these details prove that Malta 7 offers a very good jurisdiction for your yacht registration and more generally as a flag nation.
+Hopefully, the case has been made that this is the best jurisdiction for your needs.
+If you have any questions about the process or would like to investigate the specific circumstances of your own yacht, please contact us for a confidential discussion.

 About The Author

-Mark Bencini is a lawyer and partner with Valletta Legal in Valletta, Malta.
-He has many years of experience in corporate law in Malta.
+Mark Bencini is an advocate and Managing Partner of Valletta Legal, a law firm based in Valletta, Malta.
+The firm enjoys several years of experience in maritime and corporate law in Malta.

-If you would like to speak to us about your yacht and circumstances, please use the form below and we will reply to you.
+If you would like to speak to us about your yacht and circumstances, please use the email address below and we will reply to you.
+Please send us your name, contact telephone number and a description of your situation and we will contact you to discuss your needs.